Pra-bin/pra-bin/README.md

-- 👨‍💻All of my projects will soon be available at [prabinbk.com.np](http://prabinbk.com.np)
+- 👨‍💻All of my projects available at [prabinbk.com.np](http://prabinbk.com.np)

 ---